ddrobrien/the_guessing_game/README.md

 ![Game win](assets/images/Game%20win.png)

 If a user guesses the number within 5 attempts, then the user wins.
 The game will give a success message showing that the user won the game, and how many attempts they did it in.

+## Game continuation

+![Contiue Game]

+Once the game is complete, is will ask whether the user wants to continue the game, or whether the user wants finish the game.
+It will give options to which buttons to use to continue, and which buttons to use to exit the game.

 ## Validation

 Validation used within the game is to ensure that:

-1) A name is used at the start of the game
-2) That a number is entered during the guessing part of the game
+1) That a number is entered during the guessing part of the game
-3) that a number between 1 and 20 is used, any other numbers entered and the game will show an error message explaining that only numbers between 1 and 20 can be entered.
+2) that a number between 1 and 20 is used, any other numbers entered and the game will show an error message explaining that only numbers between 1 and 20 can be entered.

 ## Testing